SamMaschmann/CS3980-HW2/README.md

 ## How to Run
 First, create a virtual environment with
-`python -m venv venv`
+`python -m venv venv`,
 and open it with
-`.\venv\Scripts\activate`
+`.\venv\Scripts\activate`.

 Then install the necessary packages with
-`pip install -r requirements.txt`
+`pip install -r requirements.txt`.

 Finally, start the program with
-`uvicorn api:app --port 8000 --reload`
+`uvicorn api:app --port 8000 --reload`.

-Then just open localhost:8000 and you should see the webpage
+Then just open localhost:8000 and you should see the webpage.

 ## api.py
 This is the Python code that runs the website.
-It uses FastAPI for the app and Starlette for the file responses
+It uses FastAPI for the app and Starlette for the file responses.

 ## index.html